Apply for the Master of Ophthalmology (MOphth)Apply Now

 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

-- The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Head of the Department of Medical and Surgical Sciences.
+- The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Head of the Department of Medicine.

 - Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options as specified in clause (d) below.